Naren204/Sentiment_Analysis/README.md

 tweet_id - Unique id for tweets. tweet - Tweet about the brand/product sentiment - 0: Negative, 1: Neutral, 2: Positive, 3: Can't Tell

+## Evaluation Metric
+We will be using ‘weighted’ F1-measure as the evaluation metric for this competition

 ## Data Cleaning steps:
 1. Drop tweet which has NaN value from the data.
 2. Drop tweets which has sentiment value 3(Can't Tell) because these were not adding any value and count is very less(125)